Ukraine

 Tax advice

 The Ministry of Finance of Ukraine is authorised to issue summarising tax consultations in cases of inconsistency among various tax law provisions.
-Additionally, tax advice may be sought from the tax authorities, who are required to issue such clarifications.
+Additionally, individual tax advice may be sought from the tax authorities, who are required to issue such clarifications.

 Tax advice is not legally binding and may be challenged in court.
 A taxpayer may use the tax advice as guidance on the methodology to be applied by the taxpayer.
 In practice, the tax advice often does not provide solid protection against future assessment of tax, but it does protect from penalties.